A bag strapped across my shoulders, I walked along the streets of Illagu. I’d spent enough time at Celeste’s. It was time to go home.

 The familiar chant of “Leave the bytes alone” drifted faintly from the square as I passed by.
 There was only a handful of the usual people present.

-Did Ramona stepping away from these protests really make that much of a difference?
-Or maybe they were just finally giving up.
+Did Ramona stepping back really make that much of a difference?

 A couple walked past me.
 “Itejifke they don’t even realize tehtuefjkdmis meeting with the director aniejtfnedsiujfa regular basis,” one of them muttered.